-- Student receives a final course grade of below 70% in any course, didactic/clinical, at any time in the program. - Inability to successfully complete the Remediation Contract objectives, as defined by the student progress committee - Student receives a third final course grade of below 80% in any course, didactic/clinical, during the program. - Behavior outside the program that results in a felony conviction, which may deem a student ineligible for licensure.

-- Students will attest to their ability to perform all of the criteria within the Program's "Technical Standards" document with or without reasonable accommodations.
-If it becomes apparent to PA faculty and staff that the student cannot perform components of the Technical Standards with reasonable accommodations; or the accommodations are not reasonable and would put an undue hardship on the university; or that the performance of these functions would significantly increase the risk the harm or jeopardize the safety of others, the program may dismiss the student from the program. - Inability to use professional judgement and emotional maturity to seek help when needed to address personal issues that interfere with professional practice, act in a professional manner and ensure the safety of patients/ clients/ colleagues and faculty. - Students may be dismissed for unprofessional behaviors such as: Violations of the PA Code of Ethics and Core Values, University Code of Conduct, or Academic Integrity Policy
+- Student receives a final course grade of below 70% in any course, didactic/clinical, at any time in the program. - Student receives a third final course grade of below 80% in any course, didactic/clinical, during the program. - Behavior outside the program that results in a felony conviction, which may deem a student ineligible for licensure. - Students will attest to their ability to perform all of the criteria within the Program's "Technical Standards" document with or without reasonable accommodations.
+If it becomes apparent to PA faculty and staff that the student cannot perform components of the Technical Standards with reasonable accommodations; or the accommodations are not reasonable and would put an undue hardship on the university; or that the performance of these functions would significantly increase the risk the harm or jeopardize the safety of others, the program may dismiss the student from the program. - Inability to use professional judgement and emotional maturity to seek help when needed to address personal issues that interfere with professional practice, act in a professional manner and ensure the safety of patients/ clients/ colleagues and faculty. - Students may be dismissed for unprofessional behaviors such as: Violations of the PA Code of Ethics and Core Values, University Code of Conduct, or Academic Integrity Policy will not automatically be readmitted at a later date.
+To be considered for possible readmission, the student must reapply through CASPA.

-Withdrawal
+Voluntary Withdrawal

 Students may voluntarily withdraw from the Program at any time.
 The student must notify the Program Director in writing of their request to withdraw from the Program.
 All voluntarily withdrawals are effective at the time the request is received.
-Any student who voluntarily withdraws from the Program will not automatically be readmitted at a later date.
-To be considered for possible readmission, the student must reapply through CASPA.
+Any student who voluntarily withdraws from the Program